Cycling to a cenote in the Yucatan

 Nothing can ruin the travel experience of a lifetime than getting hurt or being the recipient of a criminal act while traveling abroad, or anywhere, for that matter.
 While not every circumstance can be avoided, certainly, there are preventive actions we can take to keep us from most harm.
 Here are a few suggestions for you to consider.
 Please respond to this blog with suggestions of your own!

-- Consider where you are planning to travel before you ever leave home.
+1. Consider where you are planning to travel before you ever leave home.
 Plan in advance!
 Is the location considered a “safe” place to go?
 Safe is relative to each individual.
 Trusted websites to start your research when considering the location to travel are the World Health Organization, US Center for Disease Control, USA Gov, and the US Department of State Travel section, for information about specific country locations.
-Vaccines required, COVID-related information, any recent disease outbreaks or travel threats will be located on these sites.
+Vaccines required, specific disease information, recent disease outbreaks or travel threats will be located on these sites.
 In addition, if you are a US citizen, you can sign up for the US Department of State’s Smart Traveler Enrollment Program (STEP), a free service that provides travel alerts, keeps you abreast of safety conditions where you travel, helps the US Embassy contact you in an emergency, and helps your family keep in touch with you in the event of an emergency.
 Each individual has a certain tolerance for risk and has a unique understanding of what is safe.
-Make sure that where you choose to go and the activities in which you want to participate considers your comfort level of risk.
+Make sure that where you choose to go and the activities in which you want to participate consider your comfort level of risk.
 Having said that, traveling with an organization that provides a “safe risk” will create the environment for personal growth, a transformational experience that will empower you to step out of your comfort zone more often and live a more fulfilled life.
 Soulful Traveling can help you sort through your thoughts about safe travel locations.

-- Vehicle Rental.
+5. Vehicle Rental.
 Only rent a vehicle if you are familiar with the location and are clear where you are going.
 Purchase in-country full-coverage car rental insurance to take care of you in the event of an accident.
 Be aware your GPS services may not work when you are driving so make sure you have hard-copy maps for your use.
-Some countries will not recognize your country’s driver license so be sure to check.
+Some countries will not recognize your country’s driver’s license so be sure to check.
 You may need an International Driving Permit.

-Emergency Assistance.
+12. Emergency Assistance.
 Sometimes, despite careful planning, things still go wrong during a trip abroad.
 For help for emergencies 24 hours a day, 7 days a week, contact the nearest U.S. embassy or consulate overseas or the Washington, D. C. office (888-407-4747 or 202-501-4444).

 Think ahead.
 Be informed.
 Be prepared.
 Be connected.
 Be safe.